 Again, if language support is critical for you, Transkriptor might win out because of its extensive catalog of languages and dialects.
 However, Sembly’s 35+ should still be good enough for the majority of teams.

 It’s worth noting that Sembly, while it’s a great transcription tool, doesn’t offer much in the way of advanced features for sales teams.
-Its AI chatbot is also priced separately, based on AI credits which can be frustrating for users switching from Transkriptor where the chatbot is included in the plan.
+Its AI chatbot is also priced separately, and you’ll need to contact Sembly’s sales team to discuss it.
+It used to be based on AI credits so it’s quite possible that this is still the case but with an additional barrier to entry.

 Sembly really excels in its ability to assign tasks and seamlessly automate workflows.
-For this alone, it’s a slightly better tool than Transkriptor, though the price also reflects that.
+For this alone, it’s a slightly better tool than Transkriptor.
+Transkriptor possibly stands out on top if you’re thinking less in terms of meetings and more in terms of screen-recording and file uploads.

 4. Krisp